The Double Man (1967 film): Plot

-Wheatley hears the shot, panics, and starts to flee, overcome with PTSD from the near-death disaster that drove him out of his career.
+Wheatley hears the shot, and overcome with PTSD from the near-death disaster that drove him out of his career, panics and starts to flee.
 He shakes it and returns just in time to pick up Slater running out of the farmhouse.

-Slater returns to the party and brutally attacks Gina in her bedroom, accusing her of having been the bait to lure the young skier to his death.
-Wheatley enters and quells the violence, and Slater storms off.
+Slater returns to the party and brutally assaults Gina in her bedroom, accusing her of having been the bait to lure the young skier to his death.
+Wheatley enters and quells the attack, and Slater storms off.

 Meanwhile, Slater's superior officer has been growing increasingly agitated.
-Convinced Slater is recklessly risking a trap, he had contacted the nearest CIA agent and told him to track Slater down and put him on the next plane to Washington.
-The agent arrives from Zurich too late to stop Slater from heading straight to the farmhouse.
+Convinced Slater is recklessly risking a trap, he had ordered the nearest CIA operative to track him down and put him on the next plane to Washington.
+The agent arrives from Zurich but is unable to stop Slater from heading straight to the farmhouse.

-There, it's revealed that the Stasi have created a double, Kalmar, the man who ran out earlier as Slater.
-He'd had his resemblance altered with plastic surgery, and spent years perfecting Slater's voice, speech, beliefs, and reactions.
-The plan requires convincing the CIA braintrust that the murder of Slater's son was indeed part of a plot to lure Slater to his demise.
+There, it's revealed that the man who had fled the farmhouse earlier had been a Stasi double, Kalmar.
+Along with plastic surgery, he had spent years perfecting Slater's voice, speech, and personality.
+Infiltrating him into the CIA at its highest levels requires convincing Agency braintrust that the murder of his son was indeed part of a plot to lure the hardline Slater to his demise.
 Everything that followed, clear through needing to be rescued and forcibly returned to Washington, is just camouflage for the switch.

-Wheatley returns to Gina's to apologize for her being attacked, revealing for the first time that it was Slater's son who had been killed skiing, and that it had not been an accident.
+Wheatley returns to Gina's to apologize for her being attacked, revealing for the first time that it was Slater's son who had died skiing, and that it had not been an accident.

 Wheatley connects with Miller.
 They find Slater alone at the farmhouse.
 Miller keeps him in effective custody at the train station.

 The real Slater had already been put in a car to be disposed of.
-It gets held up by a raucous group of slow-moving skiers on their way to a nighttime ski event.
+It gets held up by a raucous group of revelers on their way to a nighttime ski event.
 Seizing a chance, Slater bolts the car and eludes his pursuers, but is spotted joining the skiers on their way to the cable car station.
 The Stasi men catch up and try to apprehend him there.

-Gina is among the crowd gathered to watch the race, and recognizes the masked man in the cable car she had described as having been treated warmly by Bobby on the morning of his death.
+Gina is among the crowd gathered to watch the race, and recognizes a figure in the cable car as the man Bobby had treated warmly by on the morning of his death.
 She goes to Wheatley, and they round up Miller and their Slater, and the foursome head up the mountain in a cable car.